 Cell Phones

-Cell phones may be used for emergency purposes or as allowed by the Scoutmaster (such as calling parents for pick-up).
-NEEDSWORK: what about the time, probably coming very soon, when for most people your cell phone is your only camera?
+Cell phones may be used for emergency purposes, as a camera, or as allowed by the Scoutmaster (such as calling parents for pick-up).

 Music Players, Games

 Music players and games may be used while in transit to and from activities, but not during activities.
 Use during transit is allowed only if it is not disruptive or annoying, in the sole discretion of the responsible adult.